opensourcepos/opensourcepos/.github/ISSUE_TEMPLATE.md

-Before submitting an issue please make sure you tick and agree all the following check boxes:
+Before submitting an issue please make sure you tick (add a x between the square brakets) and agree all the following check boxes:

 - [ ] Checked the current issues database and no similar issue was already discussed
 - [ ] Read the README, WHATS_NEW and UPGRADE